sandro-pasquali/forecaster/README.md

 ## Structure

 - The server component is an `express` server with a single route handling fetching of weather data.
+- The main server file is `app.js`.
-- Static file serving is accomplished via the `ecstatic` middleware for `express`.
+- Static file serving is accomplished via the `ecstatic` middleware for `express`, targeting the `/public` folder.
 - The cache is implemented as an in-process cache using `node-persist`, optionally memory-only, with a simple `get/set` interface that could easily be ported to another caching system.
 - The client uses `jquery` to handle browser events and to communicate with the server.